Flying with a Baby: Tips and Useful Gadgets

 The first flight with a baby can be stressful and dreadful to most parents.
 But for some parents, flying might be unavoidable, you might also want to take a vacation or visit a family on the other side of the country, or the world.

-While I’m not an expert on flying with babies (I mean, who is really?) and I realize that each kid is different, here are my best tips for flying with a newborn from my own experience.
+While I’m not an expert on flying with babies (I mean, who is really?) and realize that each kid is different, here are my best tips for flying with a newborn from my experience.

-Keep in mind that no airline has the same rules.
+Keep in mind that no airline or airport has the same rules.
 Just because something is provided on Emirates or you’re offered priority on Delta it doesn’t mean it will be the same when flying American.
 You might be able to bring a stroller on board on Air France, but maybe not on EasyJet.
 Always familiarize yourself with different rules!

 For tips on flying with a toddler (any bub that’s mobile so in our case it was 13 months and up) check out my other article, because let’s be real – flying with a toddler is a completely different story than with a little baby (spoiler: it’s harder).

-Since his little brother showed up we also flew with 2 under 2 (+ a cat) several times, and that’s a whole new world due to certain regulations you need to know about – we didn’t and were taken by surprise.
+Since a little brother showed up we also flew with 2 under 2 (+ a cat) several times, and that’s a whole new world due to certain regulations you need to know about – we didn’t and were taken by surprise.

 Mother soothing her baby on an airplane, an example of the experience when flying with a baby.